SmileyChris/easy-thumbnails/docs/usage.rst

 reference documentation.

-To change a default options level, add it to the :attr:`~easy_thumbnails.conf.Settings.DEFAULT_OPTIONS` setting.
+To change a default options level, add it to the :attr:`~easy_thumbnails.conf.Settings.THUMBNAIL_DEFAULT_OPTIONS` setting.
 Be aware that this will change the filename for thumbnails, so existing thumbnails which don't explicitly specify the new default option will have a new filename (and therefore be regenerated).

 .. _thumbnail-aliases: